NormanTUD/smartlocate/README.md

-# Ailocate - YOLO File Indexer
+# ailocate - YOLO File Indexer

-Ailocate is a tool for Linux that uses YOLO (You Only Look Once) to detect objects in images and creates a database of detected objects.
-This database is stored locally and allows you to search for specific objects in images.
-Ailocate uses an SQLite database to efficiently store and search image data.
+ailocate is a tool for Linux that uses YOLO (You Only Look Once) to detect objects in images and creates a database of detected objects.
+This database is stored locally and allows you to search for specific objects in images. ailocate uses an SQLite database to efficiently store and search image data.

 <p align="center">
 <img src="https://raw.githubusercontent.com/NormanTUD/ailocate/refs/heads/main/images/index.gif" alt="Indexing" width="600"/>